 Stephen Hofmeyr QC is a leading commercial barrister with a wide-ranging international commercial law practice.

 He is described in the leading legal directories as “one of the commercial Bar’s best all round counsel” with a “keen eye for detail”, “a heavyweight in this field” widely regarded as “one of the nicest insurance silks at the Bar” and one who “fights his corner very hard”.
 He is very much a “team player”, operates an informal “hands-on” approach and is very accessible.

 His relatively unique combination of legal and accounting qualifications has equipped him to specialise in all aspects of commercial law and make him particularly suited to complex disputes.

 Increasingly, Stephen sits as an arbitrator, having received over 200 appointments in recent years.

-He has also acted as an expert on English law in proceedings in various States of the USA and in the Netherlands, Switzerland and Singapore; and in international arbitrations.
+He has also acted as an expert on English law in proceedings in various States of the USA and in the Netherlands, Germany, Switzerland and Singapore; and in international arbitrations.